Health and safety standards for rented homes

 - ordering the closure of all or part of a building or restricting the number of people who live in the property

 - taking emergency action to do the repairs themselves and reclaim the costs from the landlord

 - making an order to demolish the property

 - buying the property from the landlord under the compulsory purchase rules.

 If the council identifies minor repair issues in your house, they do not have to take action.
 However, they can decide to enforce the improvements, to avoid future problems.

-If the environmental health department doesn't take action, you may be able to:
+If the council's environmental health department doesn't take action, you may be able to: